 There are many statistics that display why big rig truck accidents occur where the truck driver is at fault.
 Nearly 30 percent of all accidents where truck drivers were at fault were caused by brake problems.
 Accidents involving brake problems could have been avoided if the companies that owned them performed regular proper maintenance.

 The National Highway Traffic Safety Administration released statistics related to accidents where commercial vehicle drivers were at fault.
 Nearly 20 percent of at fault accidents were caused by truck drivers not knowing the route they were driving.
 Nearly 10 percent of truck drivers reported that exhaustion caused the accident.
 5 percent of the drivers who were at fault in accidents failed to adhere to traffic laws.
 Anyone of these causes would qualify as negligent driving behaviors.

 The facts surrounding big rig truck accidents display the disturbing damage they can cause.
 In 2017, there were over 3,900 deaths caused by commercial vehicles.
 Out of the deaths, less than 20 percent were truck driver fatalities.
 The rest of the deaths were from passengers of other vehicles.

 Experiencing a big rig truck accident has likely left you dealing with serious injuries, high medical costs, and a loss of income.
 While nothing can give you back the time spent injured, your financial strains may be alleviated.
-It may be time to contact a Palm Springs big rig truck accident to discuss your next move.
-As Simpson Law Group, our attorneys will fight to obtain compensation on your behalf.
+It may be time to contact a truck accident lawyer to discuss your next move.
+At Simpson Law Group, our attorneys will fight to obtain compensation on your behalf.
 For a consultation, click this link or give us a call at 619-236-9696.